Hit and Run Leaving the Scene Charges in Georgia

 Our Attorneys Defend Hit and Run

-Both of our attorneys, Evan Watson and Peter Zeliff have defended into the hundreds of traffic cases, many of which have involved alleged hit and run incidents.
+Both of our attorneys, Evan Watson and Peter Zeliff have defended into the thousands of traffic cases, many of which have involved alleged hit and run or leaving the scene incidents.
 Our attorneys have represented teens, adults, non-citizens, commercial drivers, and about everyone in between.
-If you have an investigator calling, or you have been involved in an accident that you feel may result in hit and run charges being filed, call us today at (770) 676-1340, or through the contact form on our website.
+If you have an investigator calling you to discuss a hit and run, or you have been involved in an accident that you feel may result in hit and run or leaving the scene charges being filed, call us today at (770) 676-1340, or through the contact form on our website.